tangshuang/tyshemo/docs/model.md

 Its parameters has bee told in `Store` [here](store.md).

-In schema, it supports `watch` option, which will listen the field's change, and invoke the function.
+In schema, it supports `watch` meta, which will listen the field's change, and invoke the function.

 ```js
 class MyModel extends Model {